 Consider a software application, which takes not less than two digit number and not more than 3 digit number, for its execution.
 Given below is the huge amount of input to test and validate the functioning of the software application.

 Now, as per the requirement specifications, these inputs are grouped together to form some classes.
 Now, instead of testing 1500 inputs, we have formed 4 classes and are accordingly dividing the inputs into a category of valid and invalid inputs, which reduces the work of the test case preparation.

 A single element, chosen from each class, as a test input, represents the whole class.
-For an example, a number 121 is used from the class "three digit numbers" as the test input.
+For example, number 121 is used from the class "three digit numbers" as the test input.
 On using 121, it was found that software application functions properly and passes the test.
-Therefore, it is assumed that all the other numbers of the class "three digit number" will works wells for the software application.
+Therefore, it is assumed that all the other numbers of the class "three digit number" will work well for the software application.
 And if the software fails the test, then it is assumed, that all the three digit numbers will generate error in the software application.

 Similarly, a number 7 is used from the class "single digit numbers", i.e. invalid input.
 It is expected by the software application, to generate error, on using number 7, and if does then the software is functioning appropriately, and it is also assumed that the remaining single digit number will also produces error(s), in the software application.

 Features of Equivalence Class Testing: